tommitt/weeklend-chat/README.md

 *Main dependencies: [fastapi](https://github.com/tiangolo/fastapi)*

 #### 🤖 LLM
-When a message is received, an LLM is used for:
-* Extracting information from the message:
-  * whether it is valid or not;
-  * whether it needs recommendations or not;
-  * the date or dates range it refers to, if any;
-  * whether it refers to daytime, nighttime or both.
-* Generating the answer using the most relevant events retrieved from the vectorstore as context.
+An LLM agent is used when a message is received to decide whether to directly respond to the user or to call a function that searches for events in the vectorstore.
+When searching for the events, the LLM extracts the date (or date range) from the user's query as well as if it refers to daytime or nighttime.
+When the function is called, a second LLM evaluates the relevance of the retrieved events and formulates a response.

 *Main dependencies: [langchain](https://github.com/langchain-ai/langchain), [openai](https://github.com/openai/openai-python)*